How to pay

 Everyone else, including federal land managers

 - Your main office for Colorado will receive an annual invoice.
-Most federal agencies bill the fees back to individual districts or projects.
+Some federal agencies bill the fees back to individual districts or projects.

 Two categories of fees